indeedeng/starfish/README.md

 You can also override the list of events to check by editing the "GITHUB_IMPORTANT_EVENTS" variable in your ".env" file with a comma-separated list of events

-Caveat: The github API only holds the most recent 300 events for each user.
+Caveat: The GitHub API only holds the most recent 300 events for each user.
 So, if you are looking for contributions from a long time ago, and one of your users is very active, your result might not be completely accurate.

 Also, we know that there are many types of contributions - not just code, and not just on GitHub.
 At Indeed, we have a Google form Indeedians can fill out to tell us about other contributions they've made.
 We recommend you do that as well.